d4l3k/cs540-project/paper.md

 We investigated the impact of a greater number of starting samples with the airplane model.
 We compared performance for LSTM, TPE, and random search in this setting.
-This did not seem to improve performance at all.
+This did not seem to improve the performance of those algorithms in terms of loss, but LSTM manages to stay closer to random than TPE in the actual flight path of the plane.

 ![](airplane-15.png)